Delight ☁️ dark quality View in explorer

 The venerable Udaya approaches the Buddha with questions about liberation through final knowledge, the fettering of the world, and how to live mindfully for consciousness to cease.

-By what is the world held in bondage?
+By what is the world held bound?
 What is its means of locomotion?
 By the abandoning of what, is every bond cut?

 Likening consciousness to a sunbeam entering through a window and becoming established on a wall or on the ground, the Buddha reveals how a future renewed existence comes to be through lust, delight, and craving.